 I was never a fan of traditional thread embroidery (ask my Girl Scout troop leader how many times I tried to learn how to do a French knot!), but now that I’m exploring all the possibilities of bead embroidery for jewelry making, I can definitely see the potential in traditional embroidery stitches when they’re used with beads.
 And lucky for me, the new Bead Embroidery Stitch Samples and Free Bead Embroidery eBook gives me dozens of new stitch techniques that I can use not just for jewelry, but for adding a little touch of beaded embroidery to my clothing, accessories, and home decor items, too!

 Do you have a secret for making great bead embroidery designs?
 What do you know now that you wish you had known when you started?
-Share your tips and secrets here on the Beading Daily blog!
+Share your tips and secrets here on the Interweave blog!